juniormp/metric-api/README.md

 # metric-api

-The api is based on Domain Driven Design and Clean Architecture practices following TDD and Test Fist approach.
+The metric-api is based on Domain Driven Design and Clean Architecture practices following TDD and Test Fist approach.

 **Tech stack**